-One of my fondest hopes is for my children to grow up to be confident — in themselves, in their capabilities, and in their beliefs.
+One of my greatest hopes is for my children to grow up to be confident — in themselves, in their capabilities, and in their beliefs.

 As the founder of Kiwi Crate, I’m often asked about the inspiration behind the company.
 Much of the inspiration comes down to confidence.
 At Kiwi Crate, we intentionally design fun, enriching, hands-on activities that engage kids and help them build their creative confidence.
 We believe that this confidence helps kids think big and act like creators and producers instead of just consumers.
 Kids with creative confidence don’t assume one “right way” to build with LEGOs, paint a picture, or solve a problem.
 Their unique way is the right way!